ManushiKhatri/LSP_REPO_PROJECTS/src/org/howard/edu/lsp/midterm/question4/references.md

 PortableDevice gives a reusable battery implementation (validation + clamping), so anything portable gets battery rules “for free.”

 Easy to extend: Want a Smartphone?
 Extend PortableDevice, implement WifiCapable + CellularCapable.
 Want a UPS-powered router?
-Implement BatteryManaged in Router or subclass it.”
+Implement BatteryManaged in Router or subclass it.
+'''
 - **Adaptation:** This helped me verify my design structure before compiling and testing my final code in Eclipse.

 ---